Mayor Ginther, local leaders call for peace

-COLUMBUS, Ohio — Mayor Andrew Ginther and other Columbus-area elected officials plan to call for peace during a press conference on Monday.
+COLUMBUS, Ohio — Mayor Andrew Ginther and other Columbus-area elected officials called for peace during a press conference on Monday.

 The plea is in response to recent events that have happened locally and nationally, according to a release from Mayor Ginther’s office.
 It also comes as closing arguments are presented in the trial of Derek Chauvin, the former Minneapolis police officer charged in George Floyd’s death.